 - Grades: 6–8, 9–12

-North Africa, 1941-42.
-Italian reverses in Tripoli led Hitler to send reinforcements in the winter of 1941 -42 to his troops in North Africa.
+Italian reverses in Tripoli led Hitler to send reinforcements in the winter of 1941–42 to his troops in North Africa.
 A British offensive called Operation Crusader (November 1941 to January 1942) pushed Rommel back to El Agheila in Libya, where he had begun his African offensive a year earlier.

-On May 26, 1942, Rommel started a drive from Libya that brought him to El-Alamein, about 100 km (60 mi) from Alexandria, Egypt.
+On May 26, 1942, Rommel started a drive from Libya that brought him to El Alamein, about 105 km (65 mi) west of Alexandria, Egypt.
 Thanks largely to U.S. aid, including tanks and ammunition, the British were able to build up their Eighth Army under Gen. Bernard Law Montgomery.
 Then began a seesaw battle between Rommel and Montgomery back and forth across the Libyan Desert.
-In early September 1942 the confrontation came to a climax at Alam Halfa Ridge at the southern end of the British line at El-Alamein.
-It was essential for the British to hold there, because El-Alamein, at the edge of the impassable Qattara Depression, was the one position on the North African front that could not be outflanked.
-Plagued by minefields, a critical shortage of fuel and tanks, and British air superiority, the Desert Fox's frontal assault at Alam Halfa failed, and he withdrew his exhausted troops.
+In early September 1942 the confrontation came to a climax at Alam Halfa Ridge at the southern end of the British line at El Alamein.
+It was essential for the British to hold there, because El Alamein, at the edge of the impassable Qattara Depression, was the one position on the North African front that could not be outflanked.
+Plagued by minefields, a critical shortage of fuel and tanks, and British air superiority, the Desert Fox's frontal assault at Alam Halfa failed, and he withdrew his exhausted troops to Tunisia.
 Montgomery now began a massive buildup of his forces.

 In the north the Germans reached Leningrad in early September but faced heavy resistance.
 Furthermore, Hitler did not receive the full cooperation from Finland that he had expected.
 He decided to begin a siege of Leningrad, rather than to occupy it and sap his troops' strength with costly street fighting.
 On the southern front the invaders captured most of the Crimea in the fall.
 With badly extended supply lines and facing inclement weather, they reached neither Stalingrad nor the Caucasus.
 They took Rostov-on-Don, on November 21.
 The Soviets, however, in their first successful counteroffensive, pushed back the foe within the next few days.